Contributed by Maine Historical Society

-Howard is also known for his work as director of the Freedman's Bureau and the founder of Howard University in Washington, D.C., which offered education to former slaves.
+Howard is also known for his work as director of the Freedman's Bureau and the founder of Howard University in Washington, D.C., which offered education to formerly enslaved people.

 At his funeral in Burlington, Vermont, on Oct.
-29, 1909, Howard's casket was escorted by the 10th U.S. Regiment Cavalry (colored troops).
+29, 1909, Howard's casket was escorted by the 10th U.S. Regiment Cavalry.

 Behind the caisson is the funeral charger, with stirrups reversed.

 - Title: Gen. O.O.
 Howard funeral, Burlington, Vt., 1909

 - Location: Burlington, VT

 - Local Code: Coll.
 S-6877, Misc.
 Box 227/2